Grizzled Skipper

 Grizzled Skipper ( Pyrgus malvae) © Ian H Leach

-The Grizzled Skipper is a small and low flying butterfly, darting around it can often be mistaken for a moth.
-Wings are black or dark brown with checker-board of white spots.
+The Grizzled Skipper is a small and low flying butterfly.
+Darting around, it can often be mistaken for a moth.
+Their wings are black or dark brown with checker-board of white spots.
 In the UK, the butterfly can be found throughout the south of England and Wales.
 The butterfly over winters as a pupa, with adults flying between April and June and caterpillars active shortly afterwards.
-The caterpillars feed from a variety of plants including Agrimony (Agrimonia eupatopria), Wild Strawberry (Fragaria vesca) and various cinquefoils including Silverweed (Potentilla anserina), Creeping Cinquefoil (Potentilla reptans) and Barren Strawberry (Potentilla sterilis).
+The caterpillars feed from a variety of plants including Agrimony (Agrimonia eupatopria), Wild Strawberry (Fragaria vesca) and various cinquefoils, including Silverweed (Potentilla anserina), Creeping Cinquefoil (Potentilla reptans) and Barren Strawberry (Potentilla sterilis).
 This butterfly tends to be found in habitat with a low, sunny sward and patches of low scrub.

 A very similar species is the Dingy Skipper, which is duller and lacks the distinctive bright white patterns of the Grizzled Skipper.